 Moths are one of the very few domestic pests that pose no risk to the human health.
 Moths usually enter a property through opened windows and doors, second hand furniture and clothes, infested luggage or contaminated food.
 Moths are considered pests because their larvae eat different kinds of natural fabrics attracted by keratin, which is a protein, present in some organic materials.
 An infestation started by the caterpillars can seriously damage clothes, carpets, fur and leather made of natural fibres.

-There are species, however, that feed on grains, seeds, flour, nuts and dried fruit such as the Meal moth, the Warehouse moth and the Mill moth.
-These species are capable of chewing through packaging to get to a food source where, after feeding, the moth would usually leave traces of silky webbing and excrements.
-The regular Clothes moth as well as the stored product moth species can reproduce with high rates and in cases of developed infestations it may be very hard to get rid of them.
+There are species, however, that feed on grains, seeds, flour, nuts and dried fruit such as the Indian meal moth, the Warehouse moth and the Mill moth.
+These species are capable of chewing through packaging to get to a food source where, after feeding, the moth would usually leave traces of silky webbing and excrement.
+The regular clothes moth, as well as the stored product moth species, can reproduce quite rapidly in ideal conditions.
+In cases of developed infestations with lots of larvae in the property it may be very hard to get rid of them.

-Prime Pest Control offer integrated moth control and targeted treatments with guaranteed high success rates.
-With time our BPCA-trained moth exterminators have attained profound knowledge in the moth pest control, successfully eradicating all sorts of domestic and commercial infestations across East, West, South and North London.
-Moths can cause trouble and damage to a lot of fabrics in your home, but when it comes to commercial infestations of textiles and stored products, a moth infestation could have a significant impact on your business.
+Moths can cause damage to a lot of fabrics in your home, but when it comes to commercial infestations of textiles and stored products, a fabric moth infestation could have a significant impact on your business.
 If you notice unusual holes in fabrics and organic materials or packaging that may be a sign of a moth infestation.
 You may also be able to spot larvae, eggs, silken tubular-shaped cases and silk cocoons.

 When professional moth pest control is required, there are a few steps that we follow prior to any treatment.
-Firstly and most importantly, the pest technician will carry out a detailed inspection, trying to find the source, type and level of the infestation.
-During this stage some of the most probable hiding spots will be located and a targeted treatment will be carried out using methods in accordance with the best practice codes for moth control.
-Usually, the Clothes moth is hiding in wardrobes and drawers, where clothes and organic fabrics are available, which are the main food source of this species.
-The other species that causes nuisance in residential and commercial premises, the Meal moth, is often associated with invading and contaminating food supplies, especially seeds and grains.
-This moth will chew its way or enter through tiny holes to reach its preferable food source.
+Firstly and most importantly, the pest technician carries out a detailed inspection, trying to find the source, type and level of the infestation.
+During this stage some of the most probable hiding spots are being located and a targeted treatment is carried out, using methods following the best practice codes for moth control.
+Usually, the clothes moth larva is hiding in wardrobes and drawers, as well as in the carpets, where clothes and organic fibers are available, as a main food source of the larvae of the clothes moth.
+The other species that cause nuisance in residential and commercial premises – the meal moth, is often associated with invading and contaminating food supplies, especially seeds and grains.
+In domestic cases, this moth’s larva chews its way through nearly any kind of plastic packaging.
+As a result, it leaves tiny holes on the surface, making it possible to reach its preferable food source.

 Unlike the adult moths, which can fly and feed on nectar from plants’ blossoms, their larvae feed on natural fibres and fabrics, seeds, grains and others.
 The larvae or the caterpillars of some species are invasive pests, posing risk to forests and agricultural crops.
 Moths in urban areas usually try to settle near their preferable food source, depending on the species.